 How do we deliver Arthrosamid injection?

 We inject this hydrogel directly into the knee joint.
 We strongly suggest that you have this procedure with ultrasound guidance.
 The hydrogel must be delivered accurately in the joint rather than outside it.
-Without ultrasound guidance, the accuracy of a knee injection is only 50-80%.
+Without ultrasound guidance, the accuracy of a knee injection is at most 50-80 %.
 Therefore, one in three to five injections without guidance does not get into the joint.

-Generally, your doctor will give you a local anaesthetic in the skin.
+Generally, your doctor will give you a local anaesthetic on the skin.
 Then, your doctor will insert a needle with ultrasound guidance into the knee joint.
+If your knee has a large amount of swelling, your doctor may drain the knee first.
 The hydrogel is injected directly into the joint through the needle.
 Your doctor must inject it with a sterile technique.
-Please take a look at the video below of Dr Masci using ultrasound guidance to inject it into a person’s knee joint.
+Please look at the video below of Dr Masci using ultrasound guidance to inject it into a person’s knee joint.

 What should you expect immediately after the procedure?